ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

    - Request correction directly from the collection agency

 2. **Payment Reminder Does Not Concern Me**
-   - Inform the collection agency so the matter can be checked
+   - Inform the collection agency so the facts can be checked

-3. **Unable to Keep Up with Installments**
+3. **Unable to Keep Up with Installment Payments**
    - Contact the collection company as early as possible to arrange new solutions

 ---